-\Rightarrow Get a copy of your extended blog up and running in your account on tlab-server.

-⇒ Email the instructor and the TAs with a copy of all the files that you have modified or added.
-At minimum, this will be blog.pl.
+- \Rightarrow Get a copy of your extended blog up and running in your account on tlab-login. - ⇒ Email the instructor and the TAs with a copy of all the files that you have modified or added.
+At minimum, this will be blog.pl and blog.sql.
 In the email, also supply a URL for your running blog and the root account name and password.